 If you are wondering “How long does it take to get an EBT card for seniors?” note that credentials are usually issued within a month of your application being approved.
 EBT cards are processed more quickly if you have a very low income and need food assistance right away.
 Because you apply for SNAP with your state benefits office, the policies for issuing cards will vary.
 Some states will send your EBT card in the mail after your SNAP interview, whereas others may be able to issue your card in person.
-Learn more about when your benefits card will be issued by downloading our guide to senior programs.
+Learn more about when your benefits card may be issued by downloading our guide to senior programs.

 How to Use an EBT Card for Seniors

 An EBT card is a plastic credential that is very similar to a debit card.
 EBT cards can be used in the checkout line in the same terminal that you would use for other electronic payments.
 Once you receive your benefit card, you will need to activate it and use the PIN associated with the card.
 If you are wondering “Where can I use my EBT card,” note that they can be used at any retailer with point of sale terminals.
 This includes nearly all food retailers.
 While these cards have been used nationwide for many years, it is possible to shop at a retailer that does not accept electronic payments of any kind.
 When you need to shop at a store that does not have point of sale terminals, you may have to receive benefits in the form of paper vouchers instead.
 If you cannot use an EBT card at a retail location, contact your state benefits office for assistance.